Meet Our Clergy & Staff

 Assistant Bishop, Anglican Province of America

 After thirteen years with us, Bishop Bob retired as rector of St. Paul's Anglican Church in Crownsville, MD on November 29, 2014 and was appointed Rector Emeritus.
-Bishop Loiselle still serves as an assistant bishop of the Anglican Province of America.
+Bishop Loiselle continues to serve as an assistant bishop of the Anglican Province of America.
 He and Emily now reside in Jacksonville Beach, Florida and attend Holy Trinity Anglican Church (APA) in Fernandina Beach, Florida.
 We wish he and Emily well in their retirement.

 Mrs. Jan Wyatt

 Janice L. Wyatt (Jan) was born and raised in Louisville, KY.
 She received an BA in Elementary Education in 1963 from the University of Kentucky.
 In 1963 she married Jack, whom she met at the Canterbury House Episcopal Student Center at the University of Kentucky.
 Both Jan and Jack were raised in the Anglican/Episcopal Church.
 She began her teaching career in Lexington, KY.
 After moving to Maryland in 1966 she took a break from teaching to raise their 3 children, Glenda, Becky and Bill.
 In 1982 she received a MA in Early Childhood/Special Education from George Washington University in Washington, DC and returned to teaching.
 She taught until 1996 in the Anne Arundel County Public Schools.
 During her free time she enjoys reading, sewing, painting and her 8 grandchildren.
 She enjoys working at the church and interacting with all the members.
-Being a member of St. Paul’s has been the blessed end of a long spiritual journey to find a church home.
+Finding St. Paul’s in 2004 was the blessed end of a long spiritual journey to find a church home.